dbt Core

 A summary of steps to set up dbt core:

-Set up an S3 bucket following the same procedure outlined in our documentation for AWS S3.
+Set up an S3 bucket following the Retrieving Access Keys from AWS

 Define folder partitions (details will be provided in the following section).